 Telenor strives to focus on responsible business practices across all markets.
 Our main goals are to ensure continuous improvements in all areas where we identify challenges and to comply with all relevant international standards.
-Telenor's requirements for sustainability are set out in our governance framework, which covers areas such as anti-corruption, human rights and labour rights, environment and climate, health, safety and security, supply chain sustainability and privacy and data protection.

-With the introduction of the new Section 3-3c in the Norwegian Accounting Act in 2013, large enterprises are required to issue a presentation detailing what the enterprise does to integrate considerations relating to human rights, labour rights and social conditions, the external environment and anticorruption efforts in their business strategies, in their daily operations and in relation to their stakeholders.
+With the introduction of the new

+Section 3-3c in the Norwegian Accounting Act in 2013, large enterprises are required to issue a report on corporate social responsibility detailing what the enterprise does to integrate considerations relating to human rights, labour rights and social conditions, the external environment and anti-corruption efforts in their business strategies, in their daily operations and in relation to their stakeholders.
 The report shall be provided by the Board of Directors and shall be published in the annual report or in another public document referred to in the report.
-Telenor ASA's social responsibility report as required by the Norwegian Accounting Act Section 3-3c is provided in a separate section in the Annual Report 2013, see: www.telenor. com/investors/reports/2013
+Telenor ASA's sustainability report as required by the Norwegian Accounting Act Section 3-3c is provided in a separate section in the Annual Report 2014, see www.telenor.com/investors/ reports/2014.